unixtrainingoct26/contact/README.md

 # maven-project

 Simple Maven Project
-This is the full devop pipeline
+This is the full devop pipeline and this is it